kanisxlupus/mir_compositor/README.md

 - Open Weston terminal with Ctrl + Alt + Shift + T
 - Open the Help document with Ctrl + Alt + H
 - Open Gnome Chess with Ctrl + Alt + C
-- Open other programs from the Weston terminal (ie., gedit, gnome-chess, etc)
+- Open other programs from the Weston terminal
 - Close the compositor with Ctrl + Alt + Bksp

 # Development Process